ounsworth/restfulgloom/readme.md

-# restfulgloom
+# RestfulGloom

-A web application for tracking your Gloomhaven campeign.
+A web application for tracking your Gloomhaven campaign.

 ## Architecture